jxltom/Sphinx-Pandoc/README.md

 sys.path.append(0, os.path.abspath('.'))
 ```

-**Note:** Actually you can put this extension to directory you want and put this directory to the ```sys.path```.
-However, the Sphinx project directory is suggested since the extension is not official.
-In this way, there is no pollution on Sphinx installation directory and it is easier to manage the settings.

 Add ```mkdsupport``` to ```conf.py``` file so that this extension is enabled as following.

 ```python
 extensions = ['mkdsupport']
 ```

-# Bugs
+# Reminder

-- There is no updating for html if the docstrings are not changed.
+- Actually you can put this extension to directory you want and put this directory to the ```sys.path```.
+However, the Sphinx project directory is suggested since the extension is not official.
+In this way, there is no pollution on Sphinx installation directory and it is easier for managing the settings.

+- If you change the input format, such as the default one ```markdown_github```, in this extension and there are no changes in your project source files, this extension will not be triggered and there are no updating in your generated documentation.

 # References